-If your law school’s application offers optional or extra opportunities for submitting supplementary materials, you are wise to take advantage and give the admissions committee members more information about their most desirable applicant – you!
-Yet you want to choose carefully and write an essay that will make the admissions committee glad that they have more to read, not one that makes them wish they had less.
-Think carefully about what to include in your supplementary materials.
+If your law school’s application offers optional or extra opportunities for submitting supplementary materials, you are wise to take advantage of them and give the admissions committee more information about you, more reasons to admit you.
+When writing these supplemental materials, choose your topics carefully and write an essay that will make the admissions committee glad they have more to read, NOT one that makes them wish they had less.

 Admissions committees are filled with people who understand family crises, debilitating illness, and circumstances that are beyond one’s control.
 They are not particularly sympathetic to immaturity, irresponsibility, or the expectation that too much partying will be accepted as a reasonable excuse for failing your political science course.
 If you have a valid and convincing story to tell, use this space to tell it.
 Remember that the best approach is a “just the facts” kind of tone, free of an appeal for pity or sympathy.
 You want them to know what happened, not to feel sorry for you.